Cosmic Princess Kaguya!: Marketing

 A teaser poster and trailer were released along with the film's announcement in November 2025.
 The trailer featured a remix of Ryo's 2008 Vocaloid song "World Is Mine", originally performed by Hatsune Miku.
 Hayami provided the vocals for the remix, titled "World Is Mine CPK!
 Remix", as her character Yachiyo Runami.
-Three additional trailers featuring each main character were released in the same month.
+Three additional trailers featuring each main character were unveiled in the same month.